SURBL: Usage

 A DNS query of a domain or IP address taken from a URI can be sent in the form of spamdomain.example.multi.surbl.org or 4.3.2.1.multi.surbl.org.
 The multi DNS zone return records contain codes that indicate which list contains the queried for domain or IP address.
 Many spam filters support use of SURBL.
 Small sites can use SURBL through public DNS queries, and an rsync data feed is available to professional users.
-SURBL data are also available in Response Policy Zone and CSV formats.
+SURBL data is also available in Response Policy Zone and CSV formats.

+SURBL data is also available via API requests and HTTPS streaming feeds.
+In those cases the data will be sent over web connections instead using unsecured DNS for the transport.

 History

 SURBL was created in 2004 to replace formatted text-based lists such as sa-blacklist that were previously used in SpamAssassin and distributed through web sites.
 The announcement of SURBL as a URI DNSBL was made April 8, 2004 to the SpamAssassin user community.
 SURBL is the first major list of the URI DNSBL type, later followed by uribl.com, IvmURI and Spamhaus DBL.